 I’ve used pumpkin butter in these muffins (rather than just plain ole’ pureed pumpkin) and it really gives these an intense, creamy and rich pumpkin flavour.
 Like so pumpkin-y ????

 Then each muffin is heavily spiced inside and out!
 I’ve topped each muffin with brown sugar and pumpkin pie spice before popping them in the oven – because “it’s a sugar and spice and everything nice” time of year.

 As you can see, these babies disappeared faster than I could take their picture. 🙂 I don’t know what occasion may bring you having leftover pumpkin butter sitting around, but if you do, this is what you do with it.
 You may want to go out and

 A few notes:

-- Pumpkin pie spice can be made at home too, you probably have everything you need already in your spice cabinet.
+- You can make Pumpkin pie spice at home too, you probably have everything you need already in your spice cabinet.
 Here is a very old post with the recipe I use.. here is my recipe.
 You can also buy it here or sometimes at a well stocked grocery.

 - 1 cup granulated sugar

 - 1/3 cup avocado oil or other light tasting oil

 - 1/4 cup butter milk